MOHAMMADALSIFAN/vttp-notes/Angular.md

 const data = this.form.value as RSVP
 // use whatever model the form maps to
 ```
 Variable names in the form and the model need to be the same to automatically map values.
-Otherwise, need to do manual mapp
+Otherwise, need to do manual mapping.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTAxMjUwNzAsLTU4NzYxNjU2NCwtMT
+eyJoaXN0b3J5IjpbLTEwNjczOTAxMjYsLTU4NzYxNjU2NCwtMT
 c1NzY5NjM4LDIxNDY3MjI4NTQsLTE1NjIyNzAzMjhdfQ==
 -->